Anthony Giammona

 San Francisco, CA

-Mr. Giammona is a technical leader in the firm and has worked on a number of NYA’s most technically challenging projects.
-He is a leader in the field of advanced technologies, such as base isolation, and has authored a number of publications on the subject.
+Mr. Giammona is a technical leader in the firm and has helped lead the execution of a number of NYA’s most significant and technically challenging projects.

 - M.S., Structural Engineering, Earthquake Engineering Emphasis, University of California, Berkeley